heroapoorva/Novelty-detection/README.md

 # Implementation

-# Input format
+# Execution
-The exact input order will be written in the execution section.
+The execution will take place in 5 steps:

+        - `cleaning` - Making the news data json parseable.
+        - `dictionary` - extracting the dictionary of words from the corpus.
+        - `novelty calculation` - Calculating novelty values given news articles.
+        - `outlier detection` - Doing various analysis on the novelty values for certain keywords.
+        - `classification` - Use ML techniques to predict

+The step can be run regardless of the previous steps, provided the input for the given step is provided in proper format as stated.

+## Input format

 ### Cleaning
-The input for this step should be a json file, which contains the news articles, which can be specified at run time.
+The input for this step should be
+1. A json file, which contains the news articles.
+2. The output file.

 The json news articles must have these 4 keys:

         - `text` - The text of the news article.
         - `title` - The title of the news article.
         - `url` - The urls from where the news article was gathered.
         - `dop` - The date of publishing of the news article.

 The output of this step is a cleaned the data, i.e  json parseable file, removed stopwords, converted everything to smaller case, lemmatized.
-This output is written to disk

 ### Dictionary
-The input to this step should be a json parseable file with cleaning done and these 4 keys:
+The input to this step should be
+1. A json parseable file with cleaning done.
+2. The output file.

+The json news articles must have these 4 keys:

         - `text` - The text of the news article.
         - `title` - The title of the news article.
         - `url` - The urls from where the news article was gathered.
         - `dop` - The date of publishing of the news article.

-The output of this step is a json object which contains all the words and how many time they appear in the corpus.
-This output is written to disk.
+The output of this step is a json object(a dictionary) which contains all the words appearing in the corpus and how many time they appear in the corpus.

 ### Novelty Detection
 The input to this step should be
 1. Json parseable file with cleaning done with the 4 keys
 2. A dictionary of all the words and their number of occurance in the json file, as another json file
 3. A number indicating the number of topwords which should be used.
+4. The output file.

-The output of this step is an array of novelty values, this is written to disk.
+The output of this step is an array of novelty values.

 ### Outlier Detection
 The input to this step should be